Stop Foreclosure San Diego: We Can Help

 The legal aid society plays a crucial role in providing legal services to San Diego residents facing foreclosure, ensuring they have access to the necessary resources to fight for their homes.

 When you’re dealing with foreclosure the clock is ticking.
 Taking early action gives you more opportunities to protect your rights and find workable solutions.
 Whether you’re starting to fall behind on payments or have already received a notice you’ll want to understand all available paths forward.
+Protecting your financial well being should be a priority when exploring foreclosure options.
 Don’t wait until it’s too late to explore your options and fight for your home’s future.
 Filing the necessary documents in the bankruptcy process, such as a repayment plan, can halt foreclosure proceedings, and professional guidance is crucial to ensure the plan is approved by the court and effectively leads to bringing a mortgage loan current.

 Key Takeaways